Ares-Developers/Ares-docs/new/killingdrivers.rst

 :tagdef:`[Warhead]KillDriver.Chance=float - percentage`
   Specifies the chance that a unit hit by a :tag:`KillDriver=yes` warhead will have its driver killed.
 Defaults to :value:`100%`.
+:tagdef:`[Warhead]KillDriver.RemoveVeterancy=boolean`
+  Whether a unit will revert to rookie rank when the driver is killed and the unit changes owner.
+Not applied if the owner does not change.
+Defaults to :value:`no`.

 .. _killingdrivers-immunity: